atsamd-rs/atsamd/samd21_mini/README.md

-# Adafruit Metro M0 Board Support Crate
+# Sparkfun SAMD21 Mini Breakout

 This crate provides a type-safe API for working with the [Sparkfun SAMD21 Mini Breakout](https://www.sparkfun.com/products/13664).